If you purchase an independently reviewed product or service through a link on our website, Variety may receive an affiliate commission.

 John Mulaney has added 15 new dates to his ongoing standup tour, which will see the former “SNL” writer perform in dozens of U.S cities through the summer.

 Presale tickets for the new shows went live this week, starting at $51 apiece.
 And considering how fast tickets have been selling out, you’ll want to snag them fast before the general sale goes live on Friday.
 The added dates include shows in Los Angeles, Toledo, Montreal and Kalamazoo through Sept.
 25.

-The former “SNL” writer, best known for his Emmy-winning 2018 stand-up special “Kid Gorgeous,” is debuting new material in the show titled “John Mulaney: From Scratch,” in what marks his first long-term return to the live stage following a months-long hiatus.
-All 10 shows in Boston sold out within 30 minutes.
+The Emmy-winning comedian, best known for his 2018 stand-up special “Kid Gorgeous,” is debuting new material in the show titled “John Mulaney: From Scratch.”
+The tour began as a limited run in New York and Boston last summer, in what marked his first long-term return to the live stage following a months-long hiatus.

 The current tour marks Mulaney’s fourth hour-long special.
 After remaining mainly behind the curtain as a writer on “SNL,” he catapulted into fame with his first Netflix special “New in Town,” followed by “Comeback Kid,” and finally, “Kid Gorgeous at Radio City.”
 He’s also known for his Broadway show “The Oh, Hello Show” with long time friend Nick Kroll, who he also collaborates with on the animated series “Big Mouth.”
 His most recent musical comedy special “John Mulaney and the Sack Lunch Bunch” was released on Netflix in 2019.